A Beginner's Guide To Dream Interpretation & 6 Common Dreams

 5. Seeing snakes

-Snakes get a bit of a bad rep in some traditions, but in others, they can represent transformation and healing.
+Snakes get a bit of a bad rep in some traditions, but in others, snake dreams can represent transformation and healing.
 Was the snake shedding its skin in your dream?
 Stuck in a box or trap?
 Did the snake make you feel afraid, or was it nonthreatening?
 Snakes can appear in dreams in many ways, so again, getting in touch with the feelings the snake brought up for you can give you a better idea of why you dreamed about it and what it could mean.

 6. Premonition dreams